Long Distance Phone Service: Ratings of Sources

 by Editors of PhoneRateFinder.com

-Our AssessmentYet another rate-comparison site, this one allows you to compare more than 200 different plans including interstate, in-state, international and calling cards.
+This comparison site allows you to compare more than 200 plans, including interstate, in-state, international and calling cards.
 There's also a calculator for researching in-state versus state-to-state call rates.
-We would have thought that all these sites would have similar charts, but often they don't really correspond.
 While most of these sites have similar entries, the order varies a lot.
-Several CogniState (now out of business), Unitel and Covista plans occupy top spots here, along with AmeriCom's Simplicity.
+Several CogniState (now out of business), UniTel and Covista plans occupy top spots here, along with AmeriCom's Simplicity.
 ECG is not included in this chart.
-Also included, for comparison sake, are mainstream plans from Verizon and AT&T. The site also offers to analyze your phone bill free of charge.
+Also included, for comparison sake, are mainstream plans from Verizon and AT&T.

 Long Distance Comparison and Reviews